yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/alternative-sdks-2/headless-sdk-payment-ios.md

 )

 ```

-> 🚧 PCI Compliance
->
-> Please bear in mind that you are capturing sensitive card data.
-Therefore, you need to comply with good practices regarding data management.
-If you don't have a PCI certification, you can't save any card data other than the token provided by the SDK.

 The following code block presents the `apiClientPayment.generateToken` function responses for both examples above.
 The response is a dictionary of type `[String: Any]`.